 Since the third national lockdown, Virgin Media has announced a number of measures in an effort to keep its customers connected and entertained while staying at home.
-This includes:

 - Free access to a number of pay-TV channels including Animal Planet HD, Eurosport 1 and Sky History HD for customers on Mixit TV and Player bundles

 - Free mobile data for children to use Oak National Academy online tutoring while schools are shut